The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Now let's talk about another crucial step: research.

 # Research
-Ok so right off the bat, we know there's a big thing we've never worked with:
+Right off the bat, we know there's a big thing we've never worked with:

 > A user can interact dynamically with the program: